The Coathangers

-The Coathangers are an American all-female punk rock/garage band band from Atlanta, Georgia featuring singer/guitarist Julia Kugel-Montoya (Crook Kid Coathanger), bassist Meredith Franco (Minnie Coathanger) and singer/drummer Stephanie Luke (Rusty Coathanger).
+The Coathangers are an American all-female punk rock/garage band from Atlanta, Georgia featuring singer/guitarist Julia Kugel-Montoya (Crook Kid Coathanger), bassist Meredith Franco (Minnie Coathanger) and singer/drummer Stephanie Luke (Rusty Coathanger).

 Formed in 2006, the band chose the name "Coathangers" which refers to a dangerous method of self-induced abortion; all of the band's members are pro-choice.
 Long-time keyboardist Candice Jones (Bebe Coathanger), left the band amicably in 2013.

 The band was asked to open for the Hiss on the strength of their performance playing a house show.
 Since then they have headlined shows in the United States and abroad.
 In addition, several times they have appeared as the support act for fellow Atlanta band Black Lips's New York City concerts.

 History

 The band released a 7-inch record on Atlanta’s Die Slaughterhaus label and their first full length self-titled album on Rob's House Records.
 After touring and putting out a second single on Seattle based Suicide Squeeze Records, the Coathangers released their second full length Scramble in April 2009.

 In 2011 their third album, Larceny & Old Lace was released (also on Suicide Squeeze), to generally positive reviews.

 In 2012, Julia Kugel released a solo 7-inch single, "Where Did You Go" (Suicide Squeeze Records) under the name White Woods.
 A second single, "Big Talking", was released the following year.

 March 2014 saw the release of the band's fourth full-length album entitled Suck My Shirt, for Suicide Squeeze Records.
 The most critically and commercially well received to date, the band embarked on tour dates supporting fellow Atlantans the Black Lips on the heels of the release, and continued on through 2014 with festival appearances and headline dates.
 Also in 2014 the band provided backing vocals for "Aunt Lisa", a track on the Atlanta metal band Mastodon's album Once More 'Round the Sun.